Back

 This is a picture of the equation 5M+2=12.
 There is a vertical dashed line through the equal sign.
 “Left-hand side” is written on the left side of the dashed line with “Right-hand side” written on the right. “+-2” is written below the +2 on the left and below 12 on the right.
 There is a line beneath that indicating that addition has been performed.
 Below that, 5M+0=10 has been written.

-Step 2: Undo any multiplication or division
+Step 2: Undo any multiplication or division:

 The \(5\) is currently being multiplied to the \({\text{M}}\).
-We need to remove this to get \({\text{M}}\) all by itself.
-We do this by multiplying both sides of the equation by the multiplicative inverse of \(5\).
+You need to remove this to get \({\text{M}}\) all by itself.
+Do this by multiplying both sides of the equation by the multiplicative inverse of \(5\).

 The multiplicative inverse of \(5\) is \(\dfrac{1}{5}\).